Qweder93/concordium_go_sdk/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors a nd maintainers pledge to making participation in our project and our community a harassment-free experience.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience.

 ## Our Standards